-Discover the Flyway is an outdoor education program for kindergarten through 12th grade students, based on California science and social studies standards.
+Discover the Flyway is an outdoor education program for kindergarten through 12th grade students based on California science and social studies standards.
 Its goal is to offer children a meaningful outdoor experience that will give them an appreciation for the wetlands, agriculture, and wildlife of the Central Valley and contribute to a lifetime of healthy outdoor activities and development of a land stewardship ethic.
-See below for the four ways you and your students can Discover the Flyway!
+See the options below to learn how you and your students can Discover the Flyway!

 Discover the Flyway Field Trips

-Discover the Flyway Field Trips start at the Yolo Bypass Wildlife Area Headquarters Demonstration Wetlands.
-Students rotate through three or four wetland themed science learning activities or a social studies unit.
+The all day Discover the Flyway field trips start at the demonstration wetlands behind the Yolo Bypass Wildlife Area Headquarters.
+Students rotate through wetland themed science learning activities or a social studies unit.
 All activities are hands-on, interactive, and inquiry based.

-The field trip continues after lunch with the distribution of loaner binoculars and bird I.D. cards to each student and chaperone followed by a binocular lesson.
+The field trip continues after lunch with the distribution of loaner binoculars and bird I.D. cards to each student followed by a binocular lesson.
 Then students load up in their bus or chaperoned cars and caravan to the nearby Yolo Bypass Wildlife Area for a time of discovery.
+(New this year: tour is optional)

-Click here for more information about the Discover the Flyway Field Trip.
+Click here for more information about Discover the Flyway Field Trips and to make a reservation.

 Discover the Flyway In-Class Activities

 Discover the Flyway In-class Activities bring the wetlands to you.
-These activities bring hands-on, inquiry-based outdoor science to your 1st through 12th grade classroom.
+These activities provide hands-on, inquiry-based science or social studies curriculum for 1st through 5th grade classrooms.

 Discover the Flyway Teacher Workshops

-Teachers bringing their K-12 students to a Discover the Flyway field trip must attend a one time workshop before their field trip.
+Teachers must attend a one time Teacher Workshop before bringing their students on a Discover the Flyway field trip.
 All educators interested in learning how to teach students about wetlands, wildlife, and human history in the Central Valley are also welcome to attend!

-Click here for more information on Discover the Flyway Teacher Workshops.
+Click here for more information on Discover the Flyway Teacher Workshops and to register.

 Discover the Flyway is an outdoor education program for K-12 students, based on California science and social studies standards.
 Its goal is to offer children a meaningful outdoor experience that will give them an appreciation for the wetlands, agriculture, and wildlife of the Central Valley and contribute to a lifetime of healthy outdoor activities and development of a land stewardship ethic.